Ethnic National Union: Persecution

 The organization was called extremist, encouraging "terrorist methods of combating autocracy" by a number of news resources of the Russian Federation and Ukraine.
 The organization was also called extremist by representatives of the Federal Security Service, and the Security Service of Ukraine.
 In several documents and materials, the Ethnic National Association is associated with the creation and coordination of another extremist group – the MCU, which is allegedly related to 11 murders of persons of non-Slavic appearance on the territory of the Moscow and Leningrad regions.

-The organization itself completely rejects the data provided by the law enforcement agencies of the Russian Federation and Ukraine, possible members of this community were detained during the organization's preparation for the explosion of a mosque in Barnaul and a failed attempt to set fire to a mosque in Odessa (at the same time, the very statement that representatives of ENO were detained in Odessa is rejected by the organization).
+The organization itself completely rejects the data provided by the law enforcement agencies of the Russian Federation and Ukraine, possible members of this community were detained during the organization's preparation for the explosion of a mosque in Barnaul and a failed attempt to set fire to a mosque in Odesa (at the same time, the very statement that representatives of ENO were detained in Odesa is rejected by the organization).
 Officially, the activities of an Ethnic National Association are not prohibited, the organization is not listed in the register as extremist or terrorist, but at the same time attempts are systematically made to capture its participants (during criminal prosecution for propaganda of fascism and extremism).